Airbyte VS Hevo Data

 Cons

-- Connectivity: Hevo has the lowest number of connectors at slightly over 150.
-While this is a lot, it means you need to think about what sources and destinations you need for your current and future projects to make sure it will support your needs.
+- Connectivity: Hevo has one of the lowest number of connectors at slightly over 150.
+You should consider what sources and destinations you need for your current and future projects to make sure it will support your needs.

 - Latency: Hevo is still mostly batch-based connectors on a streaming Kafka backbone.
 While data is converted into “events” that are streamed, and streams can be processed if scripts are written for any basic row-level transforms, Hevo connectors to sources, even when CDC is used, is batch.
 There are starting to be a few exceptions.
 For example, you can use the streaming API in BigQuery, not just the Google Cloud Storage staging area.
 But you still have a 5 minute or more delay at the source.
 Also, there is currently no common scheduler.
 Each source and target frequency is different.
 So latency can be longer than the source or target when they operate at different intervals.